-A special thanks to Kevin for taking some time last minute to help us out.
-Don’t forget to check out the questions I answered for him over at WRNL.
+A big thanks to Andrew for helping to put this together.
+And please don't forget to check out the questions I answered for him over on Frogs O’ War